Bornstein Gallery of Art & Moses Gallery of Art

 MOSES GALLERY OF ART

-Sawsan Alhaddad’s current exhibit is being displayed in Beachwood at our Borstein Gallery of Art through June 2018.
+Sawsan Alhaddad’s current exhibit is being displayed in Westlake at our Moses Gallery of Art through September 2018.
 Explore her oil paintings and water color paintings as they reflect her love for nature, sunlight and water.

 Born and raised in Iraq, Sawsan knew at the age of 8 that she wanted to follow in her father’s footsteps and become a doctor.
 During that time, the percentage of women working in her hometown was going up, although the majority of women still did not work.
 Sawsan recalls her experience, “there were 200 students in medical school and 25 of them were women.”
 Sawsan followed her father after he moved to the states to practice medicine in Cleveland.